You attempted to access a category that has expired and is no longer available.

 Submission Guidelines: Please read carefully!

-- Your submission must be no more than three poems and under ten pages.
+• Your submission must be no more than three poems and under ten pages.
 Please submit all your poems in ONE document.
-Please begin each poem on a new page and include each poem’s individual title.
+Begin each poem on a new page and include each poem’s individual title.

-- Please include a brief cover letter in the cover letter box with a list of where your work was first published.
+• Please include a brief cover letter in the cover letter box with your publication history, if any.
+This text box is where you can include your name and/or bio!
 If you select the editorial feedback option, this cover letter is also where you can name which poem you’d like feedback on.
 To safeguard our reading staff, please include content warnings in the cover letter, if applicable, as well.

-- Review our FAQ page for frequently asked questions.
+• Review our FAQ page for frequently asked questions.
+NOTE: Unlike our other contests, you may only submit once for this challenge.

-- Contest closes on December 8, 2024.
-Submitters will be notified of their submission status 8-12 weeks after the close of the contest.
+• This challenge closes July 13, 2025.
+Submitters will be notified of their submission status eight to twelve weeks after the contest closing date.

 As a thank you for your support for Palette, we’d like to offer a 10% off discount code on a writing class from The Writing Salon.
 Find a class and use the code included in the confirmation message at checkout.